LA LOM Tickets | $27.55 | 30 Nov @ The Sultan Room, New York | DICE

 DICE protects fans and artists from touts.
 Tickets will be securely stored in the app.

 Valid identification is required for entry.
 Acceptable forms of ID include an unexpired US government-issued ID such as a driver's license or passport.
 Foreign passports are also accepted.
-Please note that expired IDs, photocopies, photographs, or digital
+Please note that expired IDs, photocopies, phot

 Read more